ktetsuyama/Password_generator/README.md

 ## Credits

-I collaborated and John Young to troubleshoot any bugs that I had during development of this application.
+I collaborated George Schultz, Aster Oliva, Meera G K, and Aileen Ngyuen to troubleshoot any bugs that I had during development of this application.
+I also used phind.com to understand why my variables weren't being called.

 Tutorials used: